pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 ``POSTGRES_USER``, and ``POSTGRES_PASSWORD`` are required to set the name of a database, the database server's host name and port number, and the database user name and password.

+The optional environment variable ``POSTGRES_CONNECT_TIMEOUT`` may be used to timeout attempts to create new database connections.
+If set, an integer value is required.
+The default value is 5.

+The optional environment variable ``POSTGRES_IDLE_IN_TRANSACTION_SESSION_TIMEOUT`` may be used to timeout sessions that are idle in a transaction.
+If a transaction cannot be ended for some reason, perhaps because the database server cannot be reached, the transaction may remain in an idle state and any locks will continue to be held.
+By timing out the session, transactions will be ended, locks will be released, and the connection slot will be freed.
+A value of 0 means sessions in an idle transaction will not timeout.
+Setting this value to a positive integer number of seconds will cause sessions in an idle transaction to timeout after that duration has passed.
+The default value is 5.

+The optional environment variable ``POSTGRES_POOL_SIZE`` is used to control the maximum number of database connections that will be kept open in the connection pool.
+A value of 0 means there will be zero connections maintained in the pool, and each access to the database will cause a new connection to be made.
+If set, an integer value is required.
+The default value is 5.
+Please note, the pool will only create a connection when there isn't one in the pool and a connection is needed, so that if your application is single-threaded, only one connection will be created, even if the pool size is configured to be greater than 1.

+The optional environment variable ``POSTGRES_MAX_OVERFLOW`` is used to control the maximum number of additional connections that can be opened, above the pool size.
+The maximum number of connections that can be opened is the sum of ``POSTGRES_POOL_SIZE`` and ``POSTGRES_MAX_OVERFLOW``.
+However connections that are returned to the pool when it is full will be immediately closed.
+If set, an integer value is required.
+The default value is 10.

 The optional environment variable ``POSTGRES_CONN_MAX_AGE`` is used to control the length of time in seconds before a connection is closed.
-By default this value is not set, and connections will be reused indefinitely (or until an operational database error is encountered).
-If this value is set to a positive integer, the connection will be closed after this number of seconds from the time it was created, but only when the connection is idle.
-If this value if set to zero, each connection will only be used for one transaction.
+By default this value is not set, and connections will be reused indefinitely, until an operational database error is encountered, or the connection is returned to a pool that is full.
+If this value is set to a positive integer, the connection will be closed after this number of seconds from the time it was created, but only  when the connection is not in use after the connection has been returned to the pool.
+If this value if set to zero, each connection will only be used once.
 Setting this value to an empty string has the same effect as not setting this value.
 Setting this value to any other value will cause an environment error exception to be raised.
-If your database terminates idle connections after some time, you should set ``POSTGRES_CONN_MAX_AGE`` to a lower value, so that attempts are not made to use connections that have been terminated by the database server.
+If your database terminates idle connections after some time, you should set ``POSTGRES_CONN_MAX_AGE`` to a lower value, so that attempts are not made to use connections that have been terminated by the database server, and so that your connections are not suddenly terminated in the middle of a transaction.

 The optional environment variable ``POSTGRES_PRE_PING`` may be used to enable pessimistic disconnection handling.
 Setting this to a "true" value (``"y"``, ``"yes"``, ``"t"``, ``"true"``,